According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

-At this point we don’t know what is going to happen, we have to wait and see.
-This is something unlike anything else that The Walt Disney Company has had to deal with, and it’s coming at a critical time as the have a new CEO taking over for Bob Iger.
+At this point we still don’t know what is going to happen, we have to wait and see.
+This is something unlike anything else that The Walt Disney Company has had to deal with, and it’s coming at a critical time as they have a new CEO taking over for Bob Iger.
 (Iger has since taken back some control of the company due to this critical point in time)

 We are definitely shocked at this series of events and are paying extremely close attention to how everything plays out.

 We think Disney has done the right thing in closing down the parks when they did, but answers need to be given to the company from the state so they know how they can proceed.